jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 mathjax: true
 ---

-This time lets talk about Logistic Regression.
+This time let's talk about Logistic Regression.
-Need readers with some concept of natural logarithm.
+Readers need some concept of the natural logarithm.
 {% post_link AI/logistic-regression-and-its-math-zhTW '>> [zhTW version] <<' %}
 <!-- More -->

 ## Logistic Regression
-TL;DR: A data classification based on linear regression.
+TL;DR: Data classification based on linear regression.

-> For example: a classification with thousand mails, classified whether junk or not junk mail.
+> For example: classifying one thousand mails as either junk or not junk mail.

-Essence of logistic regression is also another kind of linear model.
+The essence of logistic regression is that it is also a linear model(using a linear combination).
-Despite with finding relationships between input feature(x) and output value(y) in linear regression, logistic regression is trying to find a equation that can be the boundary of categories of data.
+Unlike linear regression, which finds relationships between input feature(x) and output value(y), logistic regression is trying to find an equation that serves as the decision boundary separating data categories.

 ## Mathematical assumption
-Despites to the assumption in linear regression:
+In contrast to the assumption in linear regression:
 $$
 \hat{y} = wx + b
 $$
-$\hat{y}$ and $x$ are the data point actually locate in a 2-dimension coordinate system.
+$\hat{y}$ and $x$ are the data points actually located in a 2-dimension coordinate system.
 But logistic regression can choose how many features to use as parameter, same example in 2-dimension coordinate system:
 $$
 z = w_1x_1 + w_2x_2 + b
 $$
-$x_1$ and $x_2$ represents the 2 axis in 2-dimension, we will take this assumption to keep on derivation.
+$x_1$ and $x_2$ represent the 2 axes in 2-dimension, we will take this assumption to continue with the derivation.

-### Definition of linear algebra
+### Definition in Linear Algebra
 $$
 z = w_1x_1 + w_2x_2 + b
 $$
-The equation is actually a linear algebra, it means the calculation which considered all the variables ($x_1, x_2$), parameters($w_1, w_2$) and bias $b$, this calculation eventually get returns a score.
+The equation is actually a linear expression, it means the calculation considering all the variables ($x_1, x_2$), parameters($w_1, w_2$) and bias $b$, this calculation eventually returns a score.
-The score decides $x_1, x_2$ is whether A or B category(Because its binary classification).
+The score determines whether $x_1, x_2$ belongs to category A or B(Because its binary classification).
-In this equation, each of $w, x ,b$ are all natural number, thus the score $z$ will be in the interval of $(-\infty, \infty)$ 。
+In this equation, all of $w, x ,b$ are real numbers, thus the score $z$ will be in the interval of $(-\infty, \infty)$ 。

-> Which can also represents like: $z \in (-\infty, \infty)$
+> Which can also be represented as: $z \in (-\infty, \infty)$

-### Possibility
+### Probability
-Let's forget about the linear algebra stuff first, back to the essences of binary classification, our goal eventually wants to calculate the possibility of a data point is in category.
+Let's forget about the linear algebra stuff first, back to the essences of binary classification, our goal eventually wants to calculate the probability of a data point is in category.
-When it comes to possibility, the most direct understanding of it should the range of possibility, which is $P \in [0, 1]$.
+When it comes to probability, the most direct understanding of it should the range of probability, which is $P \in [0, 1]$.

-If we want to find a mapping between possibility and equation of linear algebra, these two interval is unable to mapping each other.
+If we want to find a mapping between probability and equation of linear algebra, these two intervals cannot be directly mapped (to each other).

 #### Odds
-Here comes the concept of Odds, the definition of Odds is slightly different to Possibility: the ratio of the possibility of event happened or not happened, is Odds.
+Here comes the concept of Odds, the definition of Odds is slightly different from Probability: It is the ratio of the probability of an event happening to the probability of it not happening.
-Assume the possibility of a event happened is $P$:
+Assume the probability of a event happened is $P$:
 $$
 Odds = \frac{P}{1-P}
 $$

-For example: from Possibility to Odds
+For example: from Probability to Odds
-If the possibility to pass the exam  $P = 0.9  (90\%)$
+If the probability to pass the exam  $P = 0.9  (90\%)$

-- P of happened $0.9$
+- P of happening $0.9$
 - P of not happened $1 - 0.9 = 0.1$
 - Odds would be $\frac{0.9}{0.1} = 9$

-the meaning of 9 is the ratio of the probability of a student passing to the probability of them failing is nine to one.
+The value of 9 means the probability of a student passing is nine times the probability of them failing.
 Normally we write it $9:1$.

-We can tell the range of Odds is:
+The range of Odds can be determined from the formula:
 $$
 Odds \in [0, \infty)
 $$
-The range can expends to $\infty$ in positive direction, it can mapping half of the range with linear algebra.
+The range can expands to $\infty$ in positive direction, mapping half of the required range to the linear expression.
-Nex step is to find a way to mapping $-\infty$.
+Next step is to find a way to map $-\infty$.

-#### Log-Odds
+#### Log-Odds function
-As we known from above, the range of Odds is $[0, \infty)$, when $P$ is much more big, the Odds will more close to $\infty$ but not $\infty$, otherwise it will more small, and infinitely close to zero but not zero.
+As we known from above, the range of Odds is $[0, \infty)$, when $P$ is much more big, the Odds will more close to $\infty$ but not $\infty$, otherwise it will get smaller, and infinitely close to zero but not zero.
-Thus the question become: how do we use a equation to mapping the input which close to zero into a smaller enough negative natural number, even close to negative infinity.
+Thus, the question becomes: how  do we use an equation to map the input that is close to zero into a sufficiently large negative value, even close to negative infinity.

-There is a cool mathematic tool call natural logarithm: $\ln(x) = log_e{x}$
+There is a cool mathematical tool called natural logarithm: $\ln(x) = log_e{x}$
 We can recall from logarithm:
 $$
 \begin{align*}